Meet The Team:

 LinkedIn

-Victoria Ferrell-ortiz: Co Founder
+Victoria Ferrell-ortiz: Co-Founder

 Victoria’s interest in urban planning began in high school, while attending the Judge Barefoot Sanders Law Magnet at Yvonne A. Ewell Townview Magnet Center.
 But it wasn’t identified plainly as “Urban Planning” at the time.
 She first became indoctrinated when she learned what gentrification was through a friend's experience around displacement in Old East Dallas.
 In 2016, she received her Bachelors of Arts in Integrative Studies from the University of North Texas in Denton, with concentrations in international studies, sociology, and public administration and community service.
 After graduating from college and returning home to Dallas she experienced it personally through the gentrification of her West Dallas neighborhood (Victoria has family in Ledbetter, a barrio of West Dallas) and Oak Cliff.
 She served on the Arts and Culture Advisory Commission for the City of Dallas as an at large member for one term.
 Victoria is a Barrio Historian of the Cemento Grande and Oak Cliff Barrios.
 Victoria was RAYO’s first Executive Director and before acted on the Board of Directors as the founding Treasurer.